Sanmi Odelusi: Colchester United

 On 31 August 2017, Odelusi signed for Colchester United until January 2018.
 He made his Colchester debut on 2 September as a substitute in their 1–0 defeat at Cambridge United.
 He made his full debut on 3 October in Colchester's 1–0 home defeat by Gillingham in the EFL Trophy.
 He was replaced by Craig Slater after 78-minutes of the match.
 He scored his first goal for Colchester on 25 November during a 2–1 defeat at Notts County.
 He was told his contract would not be renewed when it expired on 31 December 2017 and was allowed to attend a trial at Cheltenham Town.

-Cheltenham Town
+Later career

 Odelusi signed a contract with Chelthenham Town on 5 January 2018.
-On 10 May 2018, it was announced that Odelusi would leave Cheltenham at the end of his current deal in June 2018.

-Halifax Town

-On 4 June 2018, Odelusi signed for National League side Halifax Town.
+He left at its conclusion in June, and signed a one-year deal for National League side Halifax Town.

-South Shields

 He signed for South Shields on 1 October 2019, initially until January 2020.

-Hayes and Yeading United

-Odelusi signed for Hayes and Yeading United from Romford in February 2020.

-Coaching career

-On 31 December 2019, Odelusi announced his retirement from football to pursue a career as a coach.
-Shortly afterwards he signed for Romford appearing to reverse this situation.
+On 31 December 2019, he announced his retirement from football to pursue a career as a coach.
+Shortly afterwards he signed for Romford as a player, then for Hayes and Yeading United in February 2020, where he made over 100 appearances and became a consistent starting player over five seasons for the first time in his career.

+Sexual crimes and conviction

+In March 2025, Odelusi was found guilty of raping a sleeping woman in London in November 2021.
+He was sentenced to seven years in prison.